 The Durso Standpipe is easy to make, but I do not have enough space inside the overflow box to fit one.

-The Stockman Standpipe is a little harder to make then the Durso, but doable.
+The Stockman Standpipe is a little harder to make than the Durso but doable.

 The Hofer Gurgle Buster (HGB) is a variation of the Stockman.
 The instructions are pretty much the same.
-The main difference being the way the air pipe is installed and utilised.
+The main difference is the way the air pipe is installed and utilised.

-The final candidate was the HGB as most sites say its quieter then the Stockman.
-Here’s the photos of the build:
+The final candidate was the HGB as most sites say it’s quieter than the Stockman.
+Here are the photos of the build:

 I won’t repeat the detailed parts and instructions here.
 Just follow the link above and you should be able to figure out the differences from my photos above.
 You will need a drill, a saw and a half-round file.